MarijaPetrevska1/OrderPricingSystem/README.md

 The system processes product pricing based on quantity, applies tiered discounts when applicable, calculates country-based tax, and returns a detailed pricing breakdown.

 #### Implemented Technologies:
-.NET (latest stable version), ASP.NET Core Web API, JSON file as data source (no database), Dependency Injection, Clean OOP structure
+This project was built using .NET (latest stable version), ASP.NET Core Web API, JSON file as data source (no database), Dependency Injection, Clean OOP structure.

 ### 🚀 How to run this project: